pichouk/kaamelottapi/README.md

 - database access/credentials
 - admin token
 - if you use a proxy in front of the application or not
+- if you enable or not Mattermost and (optionnal) the authorized token

 ### Run
 To run the server, you just need to install some dependencies (I use yarn) and run the server.